 How To Build A Strong Connection With Someone You Just Started Dating

 Starting a relationship is an exciting time because there’s so much to learn about each other.
 The stronger your connection with someone is from the start, the easier it can be to overcome challenges along the way.
-It’s vital to build an environment of trust, honesty, and intimacy for a relationship to continue in the long run.
+It’s vital to build a foundation of trust, honesty, and intimacy for a relationship to thrive in the long run.

-That said, it’s not a good idea to try to control the other person.
+That said, it’s not a good idea to try to mold the other person into what you want.
 Sometimes relationships simply won’t work, no matter how hard you try.
 Accept that not every person you date will be compatible with you or feel the same way you do in the relationship.
 These skills will be useful when you find someone who wants to help you build a strong connection and become your life partner.

 Embrace Your Single Life

 The sooner you can be the real you around your partner, the sooner you can potentially form a deep connection.
 That means being okay with who you were when you were single.
 Just because you’re in a relationship now doesn’t mean the rest of your life needs to go on hold.

 Oftentimes people who are being happy before dating are great in relationships.
 It can reduce the relationship’s pressure if you have other interests and are fine without spending all your time with one person.
 Strive not to be emotionally needy.
 If you depend on one person to entertain you and make you feel good all the time, it can eventually put too much strain on everyone involved.

 Keep spending time with your friends, volunteering, and participating in things you did before you met your new partner.
 They can learn so much more about you when you’re willing to share other parts of your life.
 Ask them to join you every once in a while, and also be sure to participate in things on your own.
 They won’t love everything you love, but a respectful partner will support your interests.